 ECHA’s Committee for Risk Assessment (RAC) agrees to maintain the current harmonised classification of glyphosate as a substance causing serious eye damage and being toxic to aquatic life with long-lasting effects.
 RAC concluded that the available scientific evidence did not meet the criteria to classify glyphosate as a carcinogen, as a mutagen or as toxic for reproduction.

-UPDATE: In the light of recent reviews, have written an complementary piece titled IARC Under Fire from Scientists: Mission Outdated, Methods Lacking, in short:
+In the light of recent reviews, I have also written an complementary piece titled IARC Under Fire from Scientists: Mission Outdated, Methods Lacking, in short:

 - Cancer classification on hazard-identification such as IARC and UN GHS are outmoded.